HernanFAR/Quicker/README.md

 ## Quicker

-This is a library centred to reduce the ammount of boilerplate code written by a Developer in a proyect.
+This is a framework is centred to reduce the ammount of boilerplate code written by a Developer in a proyect, and provide a design pattern for develop a profesional software.

 Ussually, the main functionality structure to apply in most of cases, is the CRUD.
 I mean, there is  in EVERY PROJECT... so, why not do a OOP aproach to reduce that boilerplate code in a shot ammount of letters? :)